mienaikoe/ziyu/Chapters/Chapter4.md

   "Did you ever have one that you never woke up from?"

-  He paused to take in what I was asking.

-  "...I can't tell if you're the kind to be dramatic."

-  "Fear does make an actor out of me, but I'm fairly certain it's right this time.
-She may never forgive me."

-  "Perhaps this surprise of yours will not be so welcome then."

-  "Sometimes...the nectar is sour," I quoted my favorite writer.

-  "Quoting Shathim?
-How old are you?"

-  "Hey, hae writing speaks to me."

-  "Hae writing is for children."

-  "You wouldn't understand.
-Us maman understand the benefits of simplicity."

-  "You spend so much time rearing children, you become one yourself," he laughed, and I suddenly remembered that he was much older.
+  He paused and looked at me as if he had seen a younger version of himself in me.

+  "...Perhaps we should stop now."

+  "I don't mean to pry into your past, but if there's a shred of advice you can give me, it would be greatly appreciated."

+  "I will tell you something that helped me once, long ago.
+Don't ask a cripple for advice."

+  "Funny joke, but I am being sincere.
+I don't have anyone to ask about this."

+  "Can't you ask your parents for advice?
+I don't like to get into family squabbles like this."

+  "My mother died right before I got married, and my remaining parents disbanded after that."
+I said.
+I hoped that opening up to him would make him do the same.

+  "Oh no. That's terrible..."
+He said, visibly uncomfortable.
+I paused for a bit to see if he would follow up with anything.

+  He did, "Well you did a splendid job raising yourself.
+Must be those child-rearing instincts you maman have that got you through it."

+  "They aren't instincts.
+We learn them just like any other skill."

+  "Oh but all of you are so good at it."

-  "Perhaps if men and women helped us, we wouldn't spend so much time raising children," I retorted.
+  "We spend a lot of time doing it.
+If men and women helped us, I think they would be great at it too," I retorted.

-  He sighed, "it's simply our place in society to be this way."
+  He sighed, "We all have a place in society."

   I turned forward and stopped talking before I said something I would regret.
 He returned his head back to the curtain, staring between stitches at bright void of Ara.
-Like a switch, we returned to being strangers in our own compartments.
+Like a switch, we returned to being strangers on the train.

   -------

+  "Yansha!
+Approaching Yansha!"
+The conductor barreled in and blurted into the car.
+I pulled over both of my eyelids and rejoined reality.
+  "Yansha!
+Approaching Yan-," He repeated to the next car as the door closed behind him. *Yansha?
+I must have missed a few stops.* I sat more upright and glanced at the older man in the next seat, sleeping with his leg on the seat across.
+The scene through the screen was dark, but I could make out some trees amongst the hills and houses in the distance.

   <!--